nishanbajracharya/object-has-keys/README.md

 # object-has-keys [![Build Status](https://travis-ci.org/nishanbajracharya/object-has-keys.svg?branch=master)](https://travis-ci.org/nishanbajracharya/object-has-keys)
-A javascript utility to check if given object has a set of keys.
+A JavaScript utility to check if given object has a set of keys.

 ## Getting started
 The first step is to add `object-has-keys` into your project.